Eating in a restaurant or grabbing a meal to go is certainly convenient.

 You don't have to avoid this food altogether when losing weight.

-Choose a restaurant that prepares all of its foods fresh to order, that way you'll have a better chance of being able to
+Choose a restaurant that prepares all of its foods fresh to order, that way you'll have a better chance of being able to customize your meal.

 Choose dishes that are grilled, steamed, baked, slow cooked, full of veggies, etc.

 Be choosy and ask questions about the food you're ordering.

 What is the food cooked in?

 Is it fried or deep fried?

 Indian food, contrary to popular thought, can pack a powerful nutritional punch; including a variety of fresh vegetables and spices cooked in a multitude of ways that help retain their freshness and nutrients.

 Try dishes baked in the Tandoor oven, like chicken tikka, tandoori or shashlik that come without a sauce.

 Most Indian cooking is prepared from scratch therefore less preservatives are used.

 Avoid creamy sauces like tikka masala, which contains a huge 47 g. of fat, and rich passandas and kormas.